Questions You May Have & Our Answers:

 - How do I know if I have a subluxation?
 It’s hard to know if you have a subluxation!
 They can be present before you have obvious symptoms, like the progression of tooth decay.
 The best thing for you and your family is to be checked in our office with a thorough examination for the presence and severity of subluxations.
 After being adjusted you may find you are able to listen to your body and know when you are in need of future care.

 - Can I adjust myself?
 No. Turning your body or neck in one direction and/or the other may make your joints “pop”, but that sound is not correcting the problem and certainly is not an adjustment!
 The pressure and gases released during that “pop” may immediately feel like relief, but only a licensed Chiropractor is able to adjust the actual misaligned vertebra that’s really causing the tension.
-Even Dr. Blake and Dr. Thad have to visit colleagues to get adjusted!
+Even our chiropractors have to get adjusted!

 - Are you going to “crack” my whole back?
 As a Gonstead Chiropractor, the doctors carefully analyze your spine to determine what segments need to be ADJUSTED and which should be left alone.
 With Chiropractic care, more is not better.
 “Cracking or manipulating” your entire spine is not specific in the least and does not provide the lasting results that carefully ADJUSTING only specific segments does.
 The goal is to correct the exact cause of the problem and let your body do the rest of the healing.